jaju13/Marketing_Model/README.md

 The results for the exercise are located  'Documents' folder.
 This contains the following files:
 (i) Direct marketing optimization-Executive Summary.pptx : executive summary of the approach and results.
 (ii)Targeted Client List.xlsx

+## Folder structure and information
+./data : contains pickled data which has been cleaned and outliers have been removed during EDA ./models : Contains models that were selected through grid search , and identified as the best performing models.
+Identificationw was done through "Modulerized Modeling.iynb" notebook.
+./Documents : Results for the exercise.
+Details under "Results" section ./Notebooks : This folder contains files used for EDA, Data preparation, Model training and selection.
+./predicted_results : Results from prediction on for clients with no sale information are stored here.